-When it comes to commercial real estate investing, the majority of properties are acquired through various real estate deal structures that enables a group of investors to aggregate their funds to make a purchase, and by understanding the differences between structure types will better enhance your pre-investment due diligence protocol.
+When it comes to commercial real estate investing, the majority of properties are acquired through various real estate deal structures that enable a group of investors to aggregate their funds to make a purchase, and understanding the differences between structure types will better enhance your pre-investment due diligence protocol.

 In this article, we’ll cover, in brief, the most commonly used commercial real estate deal structures, how they work, and the benefits for each structure type to give you a better outlook and recognize which real estate structure is beneficial for you.